Eurasian oystercatcher

-The Eurasian oystercatcher (Haematopus ostralegus), also known as the common pied oystercatcher, or (in Europe) just oystercatcher, is a wader in the oystercatcher bird family Haematopodidae.
+The Eurasian oystercatcher or European oystercatcher (Haematopus ostralegus), also known as the common pied oystercatcher, or (in Europe) just oystercatcher, is a wader in the oystercatcher bird family Haematopodidae.
 It has striking black and white plumage, a long straight orange-red bill, red eyes and relatively short dull pink legs.
 The sexes are similar in appearance but the bill of the female is longer than that of the male.

 It is the most widespread of the oystercatchers, with four subspecies breeding in western Europe, central Eurosiberia, Kamchatka, China, and the western coast of Korea.
 No other oystercatcher occurs within this area.

 Taxonomy

 The Eurasian oystercatcher was listed by Swedish naturalist Carl Linnaeus in 1758 in the 10th edition of his Systema Naturae under the binomial name Haemotopus ostralegus.
 The genus name Haematopus combines the Ancient Greek haima αἷμα meaning "blood" and pous πούς meaning "foot".
 The specific epithet ostralegus combines the Latin ostrea meaning "oyster" and legere meaning "to gather".

 The name "oyster catcher" was coined by Mark Catesby in 1731 as a common name for the North American species H. palliatus, described as eating oysters.
 William Yarrell in 1843 established this as the preferred term, replacing the older name sea pie.